pvalle6/Tokenizer_and_Bigram/README.md

 This is a simple implementation of a Byte Pair Encoding Algorithm, used to tokenize text, and a Bigram Word Model.

-These were created as part of my research word in Language Models and are my original implementation!
+These were created as part of my research work in Language Models and are my original implementation!

 https://www.linkedin.com/in/peter-v-334609211/